 The funny thing about this scenario is the difference between last week’s PRNG and this week’s PRNG.
 Specifically: this week’s PRNG will pass any empirical tests for randomness that my adversary cares to run, while last week’s PRNG can easily be shown to be highly non-random, by means of a simple test involving the now-known key.

 As a modification of the previous scenario, suppose that each weekend I release a set of one billion keys, such that the key to last week’s PRNG is somewhere in that set.
 In this scenario, last week’s PRNG can still be shown to be highly non-random, but the test will be very laborious, involving on the order of a billion decryptions.

 Note that to be effective against this PRNG, the randomness-testing program will need to release a new version each week.
 Each version will need to contain the billions of keys needed for checking whether my PRNG-server is “random” or not.
 This makes a mockery of the idea that there could ever be an all-purpose randomness tester.
-Even a tester that claims to be “universal” cannot be universal in any practical sense.3 An all-purpose randomness tester would be tantamount to an automatic all-purpose encryption-breaking machine.
+Even a tester that claims to be “universal” cannot be universal in any practical sense.2 An all-purpose randomness tester would be tantamount to an automatic all-purpose encryption-breaking machine.

 When applied to the raw data (at the input to the hash function) such tests report nothing more than the obvious fact that the raw data is not 100% random.
-When applied to the output of the hash function, they are unable to find patterns, even when the entropy density is 0%, a far cry from the standard (100%) we have set for ourselves.
+When applied to the output of the hash function, they are unable to find patterns, even when the density of randomness is 0%, a far cry from the standard (100%) we have set for ourselves.